esrdapp/smart-contract-signing-and-recovery/README.md

 # smart-contract-signing-and-recovery
 How to sign a smart contract and recover the public key

+(Note this can also be done with this tool: https://app.mycrypto.com/sign-message)

 A demonstration of how you can hash a message using keccac256, which converts it to a hex string.

 firstly install eth-crypto tool with node (ensure node is installed) and run the following command.